 Evolutionary ecophysiology in native and invasive plants.

 Epigenetics in model, native and invasive species.
-We use methylation sensitive AFLP and experimental approaches to identify heritable epigenetic effects.
-Invasive species are able to adapt to novel, sometimes stressful environments with limited genetic variation or through hybridization, so epigenetic effects could be an important source of phenotypic variation.
-Similarly, native salt marsh plants may adjust quickly to stressful changes with epigenetic effects.
+We use bisulfite sequencing and experimental approaches to identify epigenetic effects.
+Invasive species are able to adapt to novel, sometimes stressful environments with limited genetic variation or through hybridization, so epigenetic mechanisms could provide an important source of phenotypic variation.
+Similarly, native salt marsh plants may adjust quickly to stressful changes with epigenetic mechanisms.